 The Center for Undergraduate Research Board of Students (CURBS) offers online peer advising!
 Receive one-on-one support through Zoom and answer your questions about engaging with the incredible research at the nation’s 5th-ranked public university.

-During the Fall and Spring semesters, advisors will be available 9:35am to 3:30pm.
+During the Fall and Spring semesters, advisors will be available online from 10:40am to 3:30pm.
 Please use the following link to join walk-in Zoom advising:Join Zoom Advising

 “My peer advisor was very helpful.
 I needed some guidance on how to approach a researcher via email and I was given a clear outline that I’ll definitely be making use of.”